Our Shared Responsibility

 Refer to our rules for visitors.

 We will ask you to avoid overnight trips and to plan to remain in the Davidson area.
 We ask that you base your decisions, how you approach each day, on how it might affect the people around you on campus and off.
-Courses are designed so that any in-person meetings end before Thanksgiving.
-Students may leave campus at this time and they may not return until the spring semester.
-Some students may need to remain on campus through final exams.
-If this is your situation, please contact the Residence Life Office.
+Students who can go home after classes end on April 29, 2021, and the Verna Case Symposium on April 30, 2021, are strongly encouraged to do so.
+As students are eligible to depart campus prior to final exams, students will need to request permission to remain on campus.
+The Residence Life Office will send out information about how students can request to remain on campus during final exams.

 Every trip off campus that a student takes increases the risk to their classmates, friends and mentors.
 We don’t have the capacity to monitor and regulate that kind of travel, but we reserve the right to require safety steps upon return, such as isolation.